Explore health content from A to Z.

 ALT (a liver enzyme).
 Blood may contain more ALT if the liver has been damaged.

 Genotype (strain of the virus).
 There are six HCV genotypes.
 A blood test can reveal which genotype you have.
+This will affect the type of treatment.

-During an exam, your healthcare provider may feel your abdomen to see if your liver is swollen or painful.
+During an exam, your health care provider may feel your abdomen to see if your liver is swollen or painful.
 Tests may also be done to check your liver for damage.
 These tests include:

-CT scan, which is a type of x-ray that shows a detailed picture of the liver.
+CT scan, which is a type of X-ray that shows a detailed picture of the liver.

 HCV infection can be more dangerous if you are also infected with certain other viruses.
-Your healthcare provider may test you for HIV (the virus that causes AIDS) and for other types of hepatitis (hepatitis A and B).
+Your health care provider may test you for HIV (the virus that causes AIDS) and for other types of hepatitis (hepatitis A and B).
 If you have not had hepatitis A or B, you may be given vaccines (shots) to protect you from getting them in the future.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |